 Medinet Habu is the name which has been given to the ancient Mortuary Temple of Ramesses III which is located on the West Bank in Luxor.
 The area where it stands is also called Medinet Habu, and for this reason, many people refer to the temple as “Medinat” Habu.
 The temple dates back to the New Kingdom period, and its most famous for its vast amount of well preserved reliefs and massive statues of Ramesses III.
 Visit this amazing monument and many others with one of a totally flawless Egypt tour packages.

 A Brief History Of Medinet Habu

-Given its vast size and grandeur, some historians and Egyptologists have speculated that Ramesses III had actually attempted to rival the temple built by the great Ramesses II which coincidentally is also located nearby on the West Bank.
+Given its vast size and grandeur, some historians and Experts have speculated that Ramesses III had actually attempted to rival the temple built by the great Ramesses II which coincidentally is also located nearby on the West Bank.

 Visiting the Mortuary Temple Of Ramesses III